Implications of the weak gravity conjecture in anomalous quiver gauge theories: A model and the SWGC

 \section{A $U(1)^4$ model and the SWGC}

 In this section, we discuss the detail of $U(1)^4$ quiver gauge theory shown in the previous section and its application to the SWGC at the tree level in the presence of a complex scalar field.
+The motivation for this is to study SWGC in a more realistic (or string-inspired) model with a scalar field.
+The SWGC shows numerically constraints of a smallness of gauge couplings against Yukawa couplings.
 We also study a UV completion of 5D orbifold model for it.